University of Toronto, 1970, Ph.D. (Statistics)

 Dr. Prentice received his Ph.D. in statistics from the University of Toronto in 1970.
 After serving on the faculty of the University of Waterloo, in Ontario, he joined Fred Hutch in 1974 while also serving as professor of biostatistics at UW.
 He was senior vice president and director of the Hutch’s Public Health Sciences Division from 1983–2002 and again from 2007–2012.

-He has been a member of the National Academy of Medicine since 1990.
+He has been a member of the Institute of Medicine/National Academy of Medicine since 1990.
 He received the Presidents’ Award from the Committee of Presidents of Statistical Societies in 1986; the American Association for Cancer Research-American Cancer Society Award for Research Excellence in Cancer Epidemiology and Prevention in 2005; and the R.A.
-Fisher Lectureship award from COPSS in 2008
+Fisher Lectureship award from COPSS in 2008.
+In 2016 he was co-leader of the Women’s Health Initiative (WHI) team that received the Team Science Award from the AACR.

 Dr. Prentice is a biostatistician who specializes in chronic disease prevention.
 He develops methods used in the design and analysis of clinical and population studies, with an emphasis on dietary and hormonal changes that may reduce the risk of major cancers and cardiovascular diseases.